-Welcome to the National Institute of Creative Arts and Industries (NICAI) the University's centre of creative arts and industries research, teaching and practice.
+Welcome to the National Institute of Creative Arts and Industries (NICAI), the University's centre of creative arts and industries research, teaching and practice.
 I am delighted that you are considering postgraduate study with us.

 NICAI brings together the School of Architecture and Planning, the Dance Studies Programme, Elam School of Fine Arts, the School of Music and the Centre for Art Studies.
-We place a strong emphasis on academic and research excellence within the faculty with an impressive range of high-quality professional, taught and research-based postgraduate programmes in the creative disciplines.
+We place a strong emphasis on academic and research excellence within the faculty and strive to produce graduates who will go on to become leaders in their fields.

-Our students work alongside a talented and diverse group of nationally and internationally respected scholars, artists, musicians and practitioners to acquire the theoretical, practical and entrepreneurial skills necessary for a successful future in the creative sector.
+Our students work alongside a talented and diverse group of nationally and internationally respected scholars, artists, built environment professionals, dancers and musicians to acquire the theoretical, practical and entrepreneurial skills necessary for a successful future in the creative sector.

-NICAI postgraduates are fortunate to have access to some of New Zealand's finest resources, including the country's largest library, specialist libraries, dedicated study areas, studios and rehearsal spaces.
-They also have opportunities to participate in study tours overseas and present their work through exhibitions, performances, seminars and conferences locally, nationally and internationally.
+NICAI postgraduates are fortunate to have access to some of New Zealand's finest resources, including the country's largest library, specialist libraries, dedicated study areas, studios and practise rooms.
+They also have opportunities to participate in study tours overseas and present their work through exhibitions, performances, seminars and conferences, locally, nationally and internationally.

 This postgraduate prospectus is designed to guide you through the range of academic options available across all our disciplines.
-It tells you how to access more detailed information, including our comprehensive website, and provides contact details for faculty members who can offer additional academic advice.
+Contact details are provided for faculty members who can offer academic and general advice, as well as links to our comprehensive website.

-I look forward to welcoming you to NICAI in 2014
+I look forward to welcoming you to NICAI in 2016.

+PROFESSOR DIANE BRAND

-ASSOCIATE PROFESSOR NUALA GREGORY Acting Dean, National Institute of Creative Arts and Industries www.creative.auckland.ac.nz
+Dean, National Institute of Creative Arts and Industries

+The University of Auckland

-Why study at NICAI?
+Why study with us?

-The National Institute of Creative Arts and Industries (NICAI) is a faculty of The University of Auckland, New Zealand's leading internationally recognised university\.
+The National Institute of Creative Arts and Industries (NICAI) is a faculty of the University of Auckland, New Zealand's leading internationally recognised university\.